iExecBlockchainComputing/wpwp-worker-setup/docker-deployment/README.md

         $ mv UTC--* worker_wallet.json # Rename the wallet file
         ```
 4. Copy contents of .env-defaults to .env and configure the following variables in the .env file:
-    Remember to correctly set the number of availiable CPU.
+    Remember to correctly set the number of available CPUs.

     ```sh
     WORKER_AVAILABLE_CPU=2 # This is the number of available CPUs in your machine -1